bfox9900/CAMEL99-ITC/README.md

 - Added TPAD USER VARIABLE which hold the offset of PAD from HERE.
 By setting TPAD to bigger number for other tasks, each task gets a pad and HOLD buffer in unallocated dictionary memory.

 ### Nov 13, 2018 V2.1.E
+- Floored division is now the default per ANS/ISO standard.
+  Due to the slow speed of the 9900 CPU it is coded in Forth Assembler.
+  The code is a re-work of code, used by permission from FB-Forth by Lee Stewart.
-- separated Forth primitives and TI-99 I/O primitives into 2 files
+- Separated Forth primitives and TI-99 I/O primitives into 2 files.
-- RSTPAB added to QUIT for stability when using file system
+- RSTPAB added to QUIT for stability when using file system.
-- Improved ?TERMINAL so it waits for key release after key press
+- Improved ?TERMINAL so it waits for key release after key press.